Top brains: 6 Ghanaians who turn waste plastic into products; 1 builds houses

-Nelson Boateng and 5 Other Ghanaians Who Build Houses, Furniture, or Turn Waste Plastics Into Usable Products
+Nelson Boateng and 5 Other Ghanaians Who Turn Waste Plastics Into Usable Products Including Houses & Furniture

 - Many Ghanaian business owners and social entrepreneurs are helping to address the plastic pollution menace in Ghana by turning waste plastics into usable products